Charleston family missing, dead in Pennsylvania flash flood

 The mother, her husband, her mother, and their three children were in Bucks County over the weekend to visit family.

-During a Sunday afternoon press conference, Brewer said the father managed to get their 4-year-old son out of the vehicle and escape the floodwaters while the woman and her mother tried to rescue their 9-month-old son and 2-year-old daughter.
+During a Sunday afternoon press conference, officials said the father, Jim Sheils, managed to get their 4-year-old son out of the vehicle and escape the floodwaters while his fiancée, Katie Seley and her mother tried to rescue their 9-month-old son and 2-year-old daughter.

-The mother, her grandmother, the baby boy, and the young girl were swept away by the flood.
+The mother, grandmother, the baby boy, and the young girl were swept away by the flood.

 “We’re continuing all efforts to find them,” Brewer said of the Charleston family.